 Check your room as the lights are coming on, or in the morning outside.
-Fliers tend to be most active at this time, and will buzz around near your lights when they first turn on.
+Fliers tend to be most active at this time and will buzz around near your lights when they first turn on.
 Place yellow sticky traps both down low, and up high to monitor their population.
-Hopefully this will keep them off of your fruits and flowers.
+Hopefully, this will keep them off of your fruits and flowers.
 If trimming is essential for your infested crop, doing so around dead aphids makes the job twice as tedious.

 Prevention and control

-Now that we have a good idea of what they look like and how to find root aphids, let’s talk about what you can do to prevent them from every entering your growing space.
+Now that we have a good idea of what they look like and how to find root aphids, let’s talk about what you can do to prevent them from ever entering your growing space.